apache/incubator-livy-website/site/community.md

 * Verify that the bug does in fact exist.
 * Search the issue tracker to verify there is no existing issue reporting the bug you've found.
-* Consider tracking down the bug yourself in the Wink's source and submitting a patch along with your bug report.
-This is a great time saver for the Wink developers and helps ensure the bug will be fixed quickly.
+* Consider tracking down the bug yourself in the Livy source code and submitting a patch along with your bug report.
+This is a great time saver for the Livy developers and helps ensure the bug will be fixed quickly.

 #### Feature Requests